jonathanchamberlain/jonathanchamberlain.github.io/content/collab.md

 pager: false
 ---

-# I have had the opportunity to work with many wonderful collaborators over the years on various projects, including the following individuals:'
+**I have had the opportunity to work with many wonderful collaborators over the years on various projects, including the following individuals:**

 | Name  |  Affiliation | Description |
 |---|---|---|